A1 = 4 levels with Inspire 1 = 96 hours

 Give an appreciation and express contradiction;

-Describe a trip and give your opinion about it;
+Describe a trip and give your opinion;

 Promote a travel project;